Last updated: 2026-04-20

 The 2024 Nissan Kicks earns an Excellent 81/100 reliability score.
 2024 is 3 years after the 2021 facelift refresh.

-Its complaint rate (2.6 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 2.6 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2025 Nissan Kicks, which scored 3 points lower.
 See also the 2023 Nissan Kicks for an earlier comparison.